Airstriker123/Claimr/doc.md

 ### Why is there no search feature?

-Claimr focuses on structured browsing through categories and filters rather than keyword search.
+Claimr focuses on structured browsing through categories rather than keyword search.

 ---